rubelw/pdl/README.md

 ## Uninstalling

-You can also run by entering the following into Terminal windows:
+To run this script:

+Go to Finder -> Applications -> Utilities ->Terminal and paste the following line at the prompt and press enter

 ```bash
 bash <(curl https://raw.githubusercontent.com/rubelw/pdl/master/scripts/Mac/uninstall.sh)

 ```